Krupap700/Weather-App/README.md

 # Weather-App
-A Weather App that displays data from Weatherbit's API
+A Weather App that displays data using Weatherbit's API